Yaoir/VideoPoker-Go-WebAssembly/README.md

 Two different pairs in the same hand.
 The example shows a pair of 7s and a pair of 5s.

+Payout for 9/6 Jacks or Better is twice the bet.

 ---

 ##### Three of a Kind